Tex95/Elk/README.md

 The playbook file is filebeat-playbook.yml, copy it to /etc/ansible so it's available for use.

-Update the hosts.txt file to deermine which machines it will work with.
+Update the hosts.txt file to determine which machines it will work with.
 The hosts.txt file should have the following format:
 ```
 [webservers]
 10.0.0.0